kermitt2/biblio_glutton_harvester/Readme.md

 ## Requirements

-The utility has been tested with Python 3.5.
+The utility requires Python 3.6 or more.
 It is developed for a deployment on a POSIX/Linux server (it uses `imagemagick` as external process to generate thumbnails and `wget`).
 An S3 account and bucket must have been created for non-local storage of the data collection.

 ## Install